News

 Next, two 7th graders told Libby how their first day went and how it was different from last year.
 Brooke Boychuck stated, “…Seventh grade was different from sixth grade because I got into Builder’s Club, so I had a club for my homeroom.
 The teachers were a lot different and new!”
 On the other hand, Griffin Swank had a completely different opinion.
 “The first day of school was absolutely hideous.
 I do not like these new classes, it feels so much slower, sixth grade was so peak, everybody in the class has not grown up and still says ‘mangoes and mustard’ like it’s funny.
 Like, if you genuinely find that stuff funny, you’re a cornball.”

-Among this, many other kids gave their input on what they felt.
+Among these, many other kids gave their input on what they felt.
 A lot was remarking how “good the day was” or how “scary” it was to be at a new school.
-In total we interviewed around 40-50 kids at our school.
+In total, l we interviewed around 40-50 kids at our school.
 This school year looks like it’s going to be very successful and fulfilling.